 Miller finished the night allowing just three hits to pick up his 12th win of the season.
 Miller did not walk a batter, for the fifth time this season.
 Miller also struck out six batters to up his season total to 151 punchouts.

 “My main goal tonight was to keep my focus the entire game and just to attack the zone,” Miller said.
 “It is kind of what I have been lacking a little bit. … Yadi called a great game and our defense played amazing and we put up runs.
 It was just a great win for us.”

 Miller now has the fifth highest strikeout total by a Cardinals’ rookie pitcher in franchise history.
 Next in line are Dick Hughes (161), Harvey Haddix (163), Dizzy Dean (191), and Rick Ankiel (194).

 Matheny said his pitcher is learning to make adjustments in the game that enable him to stay in the game longer.

-Page 2 of 3 - “I think they catch on after a while,” Matheny said.
+“I think they catch on after a while,” Matheny said.
 “They see what Waino (Adam Wainwright) does and then realizes that he has got to try and make small adjustments in order to stay later in the game.
 I think that is just part of his natural growth.”

 The Cardinals took the lead in the third and never looked back on their second solo homer of the evening.